 The world is not perfect.
 In fact, it’s rife with irresponsible invisible braces sellers promising you a 95% acceptance rate.

-The truth is invisible braces are not suitable for some of you with severe teeth crowding conditions.
+The truth is invisible braces are not suitable for those with severe teeth crowding conditions.

 Takeaway: A 95% acceptance rate for invisible braces ≠ 95% success rate